awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-internet.md

 1. Add an authorization rule to give clients access to the internet\.
 To do this, perform the steps described in [Add an authorization rule to a Client VPN endpoint](cvpn-working-rules.md#cvpn-working-rule-authorize); for **Destination network**, enter `0.0.0.0/0`\.

-1. Ensure that the security group for the subnet association in step 5 has an outbound rule that allows internet access \(the destination is `0.0.0.0/0`\)\.
+1. Ensure that the security groups for the resources in your VPC have a rule that allows access from the security group associated with the Client VPN endpoint\.
+This enables your clients to access the resources in your VPC\.